 Moments later we reached the shore of the Pacific Ocean.

 The train came to La Conchita.

-The cross in the picture is for the loss of life from the mud slides that destroyed homes here in La Conchita years ago.
+The cross in the picture is for the loss of lives from the mudslides that destroyed homes here in La Conchita years ago.

-Besides our small group was a group of Los Angeles Mandaran Chinese language immersion children on a field trip.
-They were to be speaking only Mandaran Chinese but spoke English at all times except for one child who spoke it to his parents.
-They were a very nice group.
-We arrived early into Santa Barbara and detrained for the usual group picture.
+Besides our small group was a group of Los Angeles Mandarin Chinese-language immersion children on a field trip who were very nice.
+They were to be speaking only Mandarin Chinese but spoke English at all times except for one child who spoke it to his parents.
+We arrived early in Santa Barbara and detrained for the usual group picture.